lupyuen/lupyuen.github.io/src/nim.md

   = (1 << 6) | (11 << 8) | (0 << 30) | (0 << 4) | (1 << 24) <br>
   = 0x1000b40

-TODO: The bits are listed in the pic above

 TODO

 _How to flip the GPIO in our NuttX LED Driver?_